 In the previous article, a simple CWR file was shown, together with a JSON file containing the same data.
 It ended with a tip that the Functional Specification is the most important document in the set.
 This is in contrast what societies usually say, so it does deserve an explanation.

 Registration of musical works should really be a simple thing.
 There is no good reason why it would have to be so complicated, but it obviously is.
-I will not rant here, but instead give a practical introduction to the official documentation.
-While this refers to CWR 2.1, the only version in world-wide use, it applies to 2.2 as well, and will pretty much also apply to 3.0, once it is released.
+I will not rant here, but instead, give a practical introduction to the official documentation.
+While this refers to CWR 2.1, the only version in world-wide use, it applies to CWR 2.2 as well, and pretty much also to CWR 3.0.

 Please do bear in mind that the official CWR documentation is extremely technical, so this article must be as well, as it is targeting the same audience – software developers.

 Data in CWR is in fields of fixed width that are combined in records of different types.
 Records are “CRLF delimited”, so effectively rows with Windows line endings.
 Per specification only uppercase characters are allowed.
 While societies expect that publishers comply with this, the do use lowercase characters in their responses.

 To make things even more complicated, there are different rules on allowed characters for different fields.
 (See Standards and Rules working group CIS character set).